 Ingredients

-Granted they are not everybody’s first choice of dried fruit but in Eccles cakes they shine.
+Currants: this ingredient is non-negotiable.
+Granted currants are not everybody’s first choice of dried fruit but in Eccles cakes, they shine.
 Do not be tempted to swap them for raisins or sultanas, you’ll be missing the point of Eccles cakes completely.
 And missing a treat.

-If you are new to making flaky pastry, fear not, I give full instructions before getting into the details of the recipe for these spiced Eccles cakes.
+If you are new to making flaky pastry, fear not, I give full instructions before getting into the details of the recipe for these spiced currant cakes.

 Stage 1: Make the Flaky Pastry

-2. Put the flour and salt into a bowl and stir briefly then add 1 portion of the butter (cubed) and rub in
+- Put the flour and salt into a bowl and stir briefly then add 1 portion of the butter (cubed) and rub in.

-3. Pour in ¾ of the water and mix, with a blunt knife, to a soft dough, adding more water as necessary (do not add so much that the dough turns sticky)
+- Pour in ยพ of the water and mix, with a blunt knife, to a soft dough, adding more water as necessary (do not add so much that the dough turns sticky.

-7. Repeat steps 4-6 twice more to incorporate the remaining 2 portions of butter
+- Repeat steps 4-6 twice more to incorporate the remaining portions of butter.

-8. When all of the butter has been used, rotate the pastry and roll out once more, then fold it and wrap before chilling for 1 hour in the fridge
+- When all of the butter has been used, rotate the pastry and roll out once more, then fold it and wrap before chilling for 1 hour in the fridge.

 Stage 2: Make the Eccles Cakes

-1. Reserve 2 teaspoon of the sugar for sprinkling then put the currants, spices and the remaining sugar into a small mixing bowl and stir briefly.
-Melt the butter, add to the bowl and mix again until the fruit is evenly coated
+- Reserve 2 teaspoon of the sugar for sprinkling then put the currants, spices and the remaining sugar into a small mixing bowl and stir briefly.
+Melt the butter, add to the bowl and mix again until the fruit is evenly coated.

-2. Roll the pastry out into a rectangle approx 18cm x 36 cm
+- Roll the pastry out into a rectangle approx 18cm x 36 cm.

-5. Turn the pastry over, so the seams are underneath and use lightly floured hands to form a circular shape.
-Press down very gently to form a disc (do not press so much that the fruit breaks through the pastry)
+- Turn the pastry over, so the seams are underneath and use lightly floured hands to form a circular shape.
+Press down very gently to form a disc (do not press so much that the fruit breaks through the pastry).

-6. Repeat steps 4-5 with the remaining squares of dough, then brush the top of each cake with a little beaten egg and sprinkle the reserved sugar over the top.
-Use a sharp knife to cut three slashes across the top of each cake
+- Repeat steps 4-5 with the remaining squares of dough, then brush the top of each cake with a little beaten egg and sprinkle the reserved sugar over the top.
+Use a sharp knife to cut three slashes across the top of each cake.

-7. Bake for 12-15 minutes until golden, then cool for a few minutes on a wire rack before devouring
+- Bake for 12-15 minutes until golden, then cool for a few minutes on a wire rack before devouring.

 Expert Tips

-- If making flaky pastry on a hot day, refrigerate the dough for 15 minutes each time anther portion of butter is folded into it.
+- If making flaky pastry on a hot day, refrigerate the dough for 15 minutes each time another portion of butter is folded into it.
 And chill the assembled cakes for 20 minutes prior to baking.
-This is the best way to ensure the dough and butter stays cold enough to create a quality pastry
+This is the best way to ensure the dough and butter stay cold enough to create a quality pastry.

-- never reheat your Eccles cakes in the microwave.
+- Do not reheat your Eccles cakes in the microwave.
 For one thing, it will ruin that beautiful flaky pastry, rendering it soggy.
 But apparently, the sugar coating on the outside of these little delights can catch fire when reheated in the microwave.
-Go for 5 minutes in the oven at 150C/ 300F/ GM 2 instead and live to tell the tale
+Go for 5 minutes in the oven at 150C/ 300F/ GM 2 instead and live to tell the tale.

 Frequently Asked Questions

-These pastry bites are utterly delicious when still slightly warm, but cold is fine too.
+These currant cakes are utterly delicious when still slightly warm, but cold is fine too.
 Eccles cakes are traditionally served either just as they are or with a wedge of Lancashire cheese, so put aside the custard and cream for this recipe.

 Eccles cakes can be frozen either before or after baking.

 Simply prepare fully, up to, and including, the point of adding the egg wash and sugar topping if choosing to freeze before baking.
-Open freeze them on a baking sheet lined with parchment and when solid, slide into a freezer container or bag, label and keep frozen for up to 2 months.
-Bake from frozen by laying onto a lined baking sheet and cooking for 20-25 minutes at the temperature specified in the recipe card below.
+Open-freeze them on a baking sheet lined with parchment and, when solid, slide them into a freezer container or bag.
+Label them and keep frozen for up to 2 months.
+Bake from frozen by laying them onto a lined baking sheet and cooking for 20-25 minutes at the temperature specified in the recipe card below.

 I honestly do not recommend this substitution.
 It’s just not in the spirit of the Eccles cake.